dimakherson74/restaurant-table-reservation/README.md

 ## Features

-Authentication functionality for CustomUser
+Authentication functionality for CustomUser.
-Only admin can add delete and edit tables restaurants users
+Only admin can add, delete, and edit tables, restaurants and users.

 ## Demo